harshk461/LeanIn/README.md

 In brief, Our model gives around 98 % accuracy with different classes

 # Deployment
-Used Heroku for the deployment.
-Feel free to visit https://pulses-classification.herokuapp.com/ to experience the Web application
+Used Vercel for the deployment.

 # License